 Found throughout the plant and animal kingdoms, DMT, or N,N-dimethyltryptamine holds the reputation of being one of the strongest serotonergic psychedelics.
 As opposed to the manufacturing of LSD, DMT can be made from widely available precursors without a professional organic chemistry background.
 This is done via a relatively simple extraction process from several DMT-containing plants, namely Mimosa hostilis and Acacia confusa.
 Although uncommon in a clandestine setting, synthetic manufacture of DMT starts from either indole or tryptamine.
 To learn more about how DMT is made, we put together this in-depth guide, so keep on reading.

-When was DMT First Manufactured in a Lab?
+When Was DMT First Manufactured in a Lab?

 The indigenous use of DMT in ayahuasca brews and cohoba snuffs dates to the pre-Columbian era.
 But the Western world wasn’t introduced to the spirit molecule in a scientific setting until the 20th century.
 N,N-DMT was first synthesized in 1931 by the Canadian chemist Richard Helmuth Frederick Manske.
 He made DMT, along with several other carboline compounds, by chemically modifying the tryptamine molecule.
 He described its chemical properties and structure, but the compound was ultimately shelved without knowledge of its psychoactivity.